Last Updated on

 Another minor difference is in shipping.

 Leesa delivers to all 50 states free of charge while Lull charges a subsidized shipping fee to customers in Alaska and Hawaii.

 Leesa and Lull battle on price all the time, so make sure you take advantage of their latest discounts and coupons.

 Note: There are two versions of the Leesa mattress that differ in terms of the mattress cover.
 The prices above are for the classic cover.
 Choosing the ArtLifting cover will add $50 to your order.

 Leesa provides financing through PayPal Credit and Affirm.

 Lull also works with Affirm to give customers the option of paying in easy monthly installments.

-Take $200 off any Leesa mattress (just click to claim).
+Take Up To $200 off any Leesa mattress (just click to claim).

 |Comfort Choices||Medium||Med.
 Firm|